 A slow song for tribal bellydance could be a melody instrument played at a meditative tempo.
 If a drum is added and the tempo of the drum is slow, it’s a slow song.
 You are not bound to the beat with a slow song.

-In Tribal Fusion, dancers are free to use all of the above as well as mid tempo music because we are not bound by the format of group improvisation.
+In Tribal Fusion, dancers are free to use all of the above as well as mid tempo music because Tribal Fusion is not bound by the format of group improvisation.